 The Vol State Nursing A.A.S. program is limited in the number of students accepted, and that acceptance is competitive.
-All general education, science and elective courses required for the Associate of Applied Science Degree in Nursing must be complete or in progress at the time of application with a minimum GPA of 3.3.
-Any courses in progress at the time of application must be complete before beginning the nursing program.
+All general education, science, and elective courses required for the Associate of Applied Science Degree in Nursing must be complete or in progress at the time of application with a minimum GPA of 2.9.
+Any courses in progress at the time of application must be completed before beginning the nursing program.
 Meeting the minimum requirements does not assure acceptance.
 A point system will be used to rank each applicant.
-There will be a cohort admitted to the Gallatin and Livingston campuses each year.
+There will be a cohort admitted to the Gallatin, Livingston, and Springfield campuses each year.

 Graduates will be eligible to apply to take the National Council Licensure Examination (NCLEX-RN) for licensure as a Registered Nurse.